stennety/mywebsite/_posts/2020-07-05-review-java-concurrency-in-practice.md

 One distinction Goetz makes is between liveness and safety.
 Safety means that "nothing bad happens," but liveness means that "something good eventually happens."

 I was familiar with the term "deadlock" in computing, but there is also a failure case called "livelock."
 This is a situation in which two or more processes continually repeat the same interaction without doing any useful work.
 An analogy would be when two people are walking toward each other in a hallway.
 Person A moves to let Person B by, but Person B moves in the same direction.
 And then they do this repeatedly forever, neither making any progress.
 Like a deadlock, this results in resource starvation.

+# Performance

+Goetz advises against premature optimization, to measure your system, and to justify any optimizations using those measurements as well as your performance requirements.

+> First make your program right, then make it fast--and then only if your performance requirements and measurements tell you it needs to be faster.

+> A colleague provided this amusing anectdote: he had been involved in the testing of an expensive and complex application that managed its work via a tunable thread pool.
+After the system was complete, testing showed that the optimal number of threads for the pool was...1.
+This should have been obvious from the outset; the target was a single-CPU system and the application was almost entirely CPU-bound.